ProgrammeVitam/mailextract/eng.README.rst

 * Windows

-Use the mailextract.exe available in the "windows" directory(created with launch4j) in a "cmd" window
+Use the mailextract.exe, created with launch4j, in a "cmd" window install_dir\mailextract arguments...

-install_dir\mailextract arguments...
+Both files mailextract.jar and mailextract.exe are available on Bintray [https://bintray.com/programmevitam/vitam-mailextract-dist].

 MailExtract manual
 ------------------